nrakochy/schmad/README.md

 See `examples` for a sample schema to use.
 Note: there are keys in the example map by design.
 It is not limited to any one schema implementation

 #### Datomic
-Use `schmad.datomic.adapter/generate-schema` to generate a lazy, Datomic-transactable seq, and the doc string on said method articulates the requisite params.
+Use `schmad.datomic.adapter/generate-schema` to generate a lazy, Datomic-transactable seq, and the doc string on said function articulates the requisite params.

 ## To-do
 * `clojure-spec`